geekwolf-cloud/geekwolf.cloud/docs/_posts/2025-03-04-Introduction-to-M365-Kerberos-Microsoft-Online.md

 https://login.microsoftonline.com/<tenant-id-or-common>/.well-known/openid-configuration

 This metadata indicates how the client should request Kerberos tickets from **kerberos.microsoftonline.com**.
-In the metadata there is the kerberos_endpoint property, which is sually something like https://login.microsoftonline.com/<tenant id>/Kerberos.
-After validating the user’s PRT, the CloudAP plug-in calls the Entra ID Kerberos endpoint to obtain the TGT.
+In the metadata there is the kerberos_endpoint property, which is usually something like https://login.microsoftonline.com/<tenant id>/Kerberos.
+After validating the user's PRT, the CloudAP plug-in calls the Entra ID Kerberos endpoint to obtain the TGT.

 ## Cloud Kerberos trust